Collaborative project funding

 - Development funding – £4,000 across three years to develop the project and work up any necessary resources to a high standard.
 For example, purchasing equipment and resources, printing or design costs, payments to partners of community groups to support the project.

-- Evaluation costs – up to £10,000 will be available to spend on commissioning an external evaluator over the three years to assess the effectiveness of the programme.
-This would be commissioned directly by The Ogden Trust to evaluate the aims set out in your project application.
+- Evaluation costs – The Ogden Trust will directly commission an external evaluator over the three years to assess the effectiveness of the programme and to evaluate the aims set out in your project application.

 If you have any questions about this programme please email email@example.com